 If you find yourself questioning what are the key data protection principles under GDPR, then this guide can be very helpful in developing your understanding.
-These principles can be used as a GDPR compliance template.

-These GDPR principles are also known as the Data Protection Act 2018 (DPA) principles in the UK.
 There are 8 data protection principles under GDPR the companies need to abide by in order to ensure that they are compliant:

 Principle 1: Processing Personal Data Fairly And Lawfully